ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 **Links with non-existing `object_remote_id` or `node_remote_id`.**

 In `ezxmltext` you may have links which refer to other objects by their remote ID.
-This is not supported in `richtext`, so the conversion tool must look up such remote IDs and replace them with the `object_id` or `node_id`.
+This isn't supported in `richtext`, so the conversion tool must look up such remote IDs and replace them with the `object_id` or `node_id`.
 If the conversion tool cannot find the object by its remote id, it issues a warning about it.

 In older eZ Publish databases you may also have invalid links due to lack of reference to a target (no `href`, `url_id`, etc.):